HuiYang1997/OnT/README.md

 # Add other dependencies as needed
 ```

+Please also install HiT as instructed in their repository: \url{https://github.com/KRR-Oxford/HierarchyTransformers}.

 ## Usage
 Then load the model and use it for inference or training as follows.